sustc-xylab/FUNpore/README.md

 if you use FUNpore in your nanopore dataset analysis please cite:

-Xia, Yu, An-Dong Li, Yu Deng, Xiao-Tao Jiang, Li-Guan Li, and Tong Zhang.
-MinION Nanopore Sequencing Enables Correlation between Resistome Phenotype and Genotype of Coliform Bacteria in Municipal Sewage.
-Frontiers in Microbiology 2017
+Xia, Y., Li, A.-D., Deng, Y., Jiang, X.-T., Li, L.-G., and Zhang, T. (**2017**) MinION Nanopore Sequencing Enables Correlation between Resistome Phenotype and Genotype of Coliform Bacteria in Municipal Sewage. *Front Microbiol* 8: 2105.